opensearch-project/project-website/_posts/2024-06-19-optimizing-opensearch-with-fp16-quantization.md

 ## Appendix: Memory and data node requirement estimation

-The following calculations provide a memory and number of data nodes estimation for the 100M, 768 dimension large workload benchmarking test.
+The following calculations provide an estimation of the memory and number of data nodes for the 100M, 768-dimension large workload benchmarking test:

 ```
 // Faiss HNSW SQfp16 Memory Estimation